piznel/gladys-raspberry-info/README.md

   * `nmap -sP 192.168.0.*`: check which hosts are live and up in Network "192.168.0.*"

 * In the "**Security**" tab, you will find a list of current connections to your rapsberry, as well as a button displaying the list of the last 5 connections and their status.

+4. The monitoring box

+An additional box has been added in Gladys.
+Test it!